hodorroni/AssignmentTask/README.md

 - Only **Firebase Authentication** is used.
 There is no backend for storing user profiles.
   → The user’s first name is saved locally using **SharedPreferences** and displayed on the main screen.
 - In **Map Mode**, it is not possible to both display the note title/description *and* navigate to the note details screen on marker click.
-- Due to time constraints, backend sync and advanced map info-window functionality were not implemented.